-The reasons parents choose their particular family options are many, including location, school hours, money, and faith.
+The reasons parents choose their particular family options are many, including location, school hours, tuition and faith.
 For example, some preschools are flexible in allowing kids to come and go based on parents’ schedules.
 Others are just close to home.
-Still, other families want religious teaching.
+Still, other families want religious teachings.

 At school bell’s end, the differences are many.